 - Paint rocks (with acrylic paint or paint pen).

-Though these are not the most reusable, wood sticks with black duct tape make a nice herb label.
+Though these are not the most reusable, wooden skewers with black tape make for a simple, flag-shaped herb label.
 They can be stuck into potted plants at an angle, and make for a nice indoor garden label.
-The tape can be cut in a variety of shapes and sizes to suit your needs.
-We are using skewer sticks that we got for cheap on Amazon.

 Steps: